davidretler/N-Body/README.md

 written a script to plot the data.
 I suggest viewing the data in either LibreOffice Calc or Microsoft Excel.

+## Planet list

+If you make a file called `planets` which contains initial planetary data, run the program with `./a.out /path/to/planets` and the program will initialize the universe with that data.
+Each body should have a it's own line formatted as:

+    NAME,POS_1,POS_2,POS_3,VEL_1,VEL_2,VEL_3,MASS

+For example, to add the Earth and the Sun:

+    Earth,1.52e11,0,0,0,29316,0,5.972e24
+    Sun,0,0,0,0,0,0.0,1.988435e30

 # Features to Add

 I will be attempting to add the following features: